 Table of Contents

-To check if a company is registered in Singapore, you should conduct a due diligence check on ACRA.
-The Accounting and Corporate Regulatory Authority (ACRA) has a Singapore Registered Company List.
+To check if a company is registered in Singapore, you should conduct a due diligence check with the Accounting and Corporate Regulatory Authority (ACRA).
+ACRA has a Singapore Registered Company List on Bizfile+, its complimentary online search platform.

-There are two foolproof ways of verifying if a company is registered in Singapore
+There are 2 foolproof ways of verifying if a company is registered in Singapore:

 - ACRA’s business profile function